Home > Ideas > Support Ending For The .Net Framework Versions – What’s New?

 According to the team, upgrades and additional features are made much quicker in the latest versions of the network, making it easier for clients to stay current with the framework.
 The older frameworks usually have the same extended support lifecycles as the other frameworks.
 However, by the end of support from the team, the company will have to impose an earlier end to support the legacy versions.
 The .Net Framework 4.5.2 is considered an in-place update to the 4.x family and provides customers with more stability, security and customers no longer have to download the older versions.

-Micro Services
+Micro Services .NET Framework

 The new version might cause some problems and incompatibility, especially for those customers who are running the legacy or older versions.
 The team acknowledges that the incompatibility or changes made in the new version are essential.
 The team also provides a list of links on the company’s blog to help clients using various versions of the .NET Framework.